tchangkiat/aws-eos-tool/README.md

   - `Green`: No action required.
   - `Yellow`: 4 months or less to plan and update.
   - `Red`: The version is out of support.
-  - `Unknown`: EOS date is not available.

-- The resources in "Red" health should be updated as soon as possible to avoid unplanned disruptions.
+- You should update the EKS resources in "Red" health as soon as possible to avoid unplanned disruptions.
 The disruptions are caused by the auto-update that occurs anytime after the EOS dates.
+You may refer to the [Kubernetes Deprecation Guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/) to make the necessary changes when upgrading.

 ## Updating The Tool